BimsaraGamage/ICTer2019_chatbot/README.md

-# iceter19_chatbot
+# ICTer2019_chatbot
-This repository contains materials required for the chatbot workshop of icter 2019
+This repository contains materials required for the chatbot workshop of ICTer 2019 2019

 # How to use this repository
 The repo contains three notebooks: